aherbert/gdsc-smlm/docs/index.rst

    * - :ref:`calibration_plugins:Diffusion Rate Test`
      - Simulate molecule diffusion and fit a graph of mean-squared displacement to determine the diffusion coefficient.

+   * - :ref:`calibration_plugins:Diffusion Depth of Field`
+     - Simulate molecule diffusion to generate a distribution of the probability of remaining within the DoF.

 Tool Plugins
 ------------